mturquette/mturquette.github.com/_posts/2016-01-17-state-of-the-dotfiles.md

 I have also cleaned up and streamlined my dotfiles.
 I tried over a dozen different dotfile management _frameworks_ (see [GitHub ❤ ~/](http://dotfiles.github.io/)).
-The most UNIX-y approach of just about any of them is [ghar](https://github.com/philips/ghar) by [Brandon Philips](https://twitter.com/BrandonPhilips).
+The most UNIX-y approach of just about any of them is [ghar](https://github.com/philips/ghar).
 I started using it in 2013 and never looked back.

 While living in San Francisco I also became a software hipster, started using a Macbook Pro and thus _had_ to try Z shell and